 Conducting Research at the Ponds

-Visiting scholars as well as resident graduate students, postdocs and faculty use the Ponds for research.
+Visiting scholars as well as resident graduate students, postdocs and faculty, use the Pond Lab for research.
 All use of the ponds and pond facilities requires prior approval from the Pond Site Coordinator, Sarah Fitzpatrick.
 When contacting the Coordinator, please describe briefly your proposed plan of study, timetable, funding source(s) and facilities needed.
 Once a proposed plan has been vetted with the Coordinator, the work will require the usual KBS Site Use Request.

 POND USE DEFINITIONS